-- 1. Turn the transceiver off. - 2.
-Hold down the [SQL] key, and then turn on the transceiver while still holding down the [SQL] key. - 3.
-"SEt" will appear on the display, indicating the Menu ("Set") Mode has been activated. - 4.
-Press the [SQL] key to select the Menu item to be \bigcirc adjusted. - 5.
-Press the $[\mathbf{\nabla}]$ or $[\mathbf{A}]$ key to enable adjustment of the selected Menu item.
+- 4. Press the [SQL] key to select the Menu item to be adjusted. - 5.
+Press the [▼] or [▲] key to enable adjustment of the selected Menu item.
 The menu item will blink - 6.
 Press the [SQL] key to select the status or value of the Menu item. - 7.
 After completing your adjustment, press the PTT switch to save the new setting and exit to normal operation.